bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 ![img](https://lh6.googleusercontent.com/g38gPiOMAgZCpmVUFzVbHXdaPfqewPBkQoupf94P4V6SgnPH59A3qqvPJQr2nRpOlZCGo5w1u3ddIfvJpBfX6bYt73FpFaCHrBoyGYuSlEzRUfiSROQnj2b38QJFue5HUL6R968V)

+#### JSON (and Beautifying It)

-What you received was a JSON (JavaScript Object Notation) response after making API GET request.
+What you received is a JSON (JavaScript Object Notation) response after making an API GET request.
 Essentially, this is the raw format where all the information you requested from OpenFEC.
 To make it more readable, copy and paste all the text and enter it into a JSON beautifier (https://codebeautify.org/jsonviewer) and hit “beautify”.

 ![img](https://lh4.googleusercontent.com/A4G4jxrZLtO0EKJr_xils2XmUh-olr_fXPnbA8M3x3DXAZdXoAEY4wkkI0lKnfhFzUFEWlo57EshTJTTQaM_wG7BleNGbq4hqchuhkxbU1p1Mr0v9Ggv5Zb8m9OnV9XP6FPJptKX)

 Now that’s much easier to read!
 As you can see everything is in key-value pairs.
 For example there is a key “net_receipts” and a value 799419661.15 associated with it.
 Scroll through the JSON on the right to see what other information you have found.

-There are few important things to note about JSON.Text surrounded by curly braces indicate a JSON objectText surrounded by square brackets are elements of an array.
+There are few important things to note about JSON.
+Text surrounded by curly braces indicate a JSON object.
+Text surrounded by square brackets are elements of an array.

 You should notice that there is a “results” key whose value is an array of multiple JSON objects, all of which have various information for different candidates / parties!

 Great, now we have our information.
 But how to get it into the code?

+### Coding Our JavaScript File

+#### XMLHttpRequest

 Let’s open our JS file and enter the following lines of code.
 The link will be same link we got from the OpenFEC website.